ZTF666/shURL/README.md

 ## Contact

 ```
-you can contact me at ZTF666@protonmail.ch or via my portfolio
+you can contact me at ZTF666@protonmail.ch

 ```